Robert Dundas of Arniston, the Elder: Most famous case

-Dunas's most famous case was his defence of James Carnegie of Finhaven in 1728 on his trial for the murder of Charles, earl of Strathmore, whom he killed in a drunken brawl by mistake for Lyon of Bridgeton.
+Dunas's most famous case was his defence of James Carnegie of Finhaven in 1728 on his trial for the murder of Charles, earl of Strathmore, whom he killed in after being assaulted by John Lyon of Bridgeton.
+Finhaven, mortaly drunk stumbled after Bridgeton, sword drawn, the 6th Earl stood in the way to break it up and Finhaven accidentally ran him through.
 The original practice was to allow the jury to find the prisoner generally guilty or not guilty; about the time of Charles II this was altered to a finding upon the facts of proven or not proven.
 In this case it was clear that Carnegie killed Strathmore.
 If the jury were to find the fact proven, leaving the court to pronounce the legal effect of that finding, Carnegie was a dead man.
 Dundas forced the court to return to the older course, and the jury found Carnegie not guilty, and this practice was adopted in subsequent cases.

 Assessment

 As an advocate he was both eloquent and ingenious; in private life idle and convivial.
 Dundas's appearance was forbidding and his voice harsh; his portrait is preserved at Arniston, and is engraved in the Arniston Memoirs.